+ORGANIC GARDENING

-ORGANIC GARDENING Some years ago I began leading sessions on organic gardening with the children and parents of St Matthew's primary school.
+ome years ago I began leading sessions on organic gardening with the children and parents of St Matthew's primary school.
 Each class has a raised bed and there are also several plots used by parents.
 We have a fruit area, a bug hotel and a rockery and an area designated for wild flowers.

 No garden is complete without good compost bays.
 The children with their parents and teachers take on the sowing, weeding and then, in the autumn, the harvesting.
 Digging potatoes is like magic and they are absolutely amazed with their discovery that they grow in the garden.
 Most experiences are limited to buying potatoes and other vegetables in the local supermarket in a plastic bag.
 Gardening is always the best part of the school day and links very well with the science programme.

+MARCHAN SO CHARLE NEEDS CONTROLLED TO THE STATE OF THE ST

-addition, I In garden with a refugee group on a weekly basis.
+addition, I ln garden with a refugee group on a weekly basis.
 We grow and harvest many exotic vegetables fruits and in keeping with their culture.
 This can be a very therapeutic experience for this group who are not allowed to work and can find it a great challenge to live with so much time on their hands.

 Gardening can cut across cultures and languages and creates an environment of fun and achievement.
 For some of these men and women it is a life -line at a very difficult and uncertain time in their life.
 Despite the reality of stories told and lived this inspiring group continually are positive and really encourage each other especially at down times.
 It is a privilege to witness the new seeds of hope they sow for each other.

 I am also involved with a gardening project known as Project 6 which supports adults recovering from the misuse of drugs and alcohol.
-We have an allotment in most scenic setting overlooking Howarth, the home of the Bronte Sisters.
+We have an allotment in a most scenic setting overlooking Howarth, the home of the Bronte Sisters.
 As we dig and weed many stories are told, past regrets are voiced and plans for a better future are visualised.
 Motivation and peer to peer support is important for this group.

 Each year in September we enter some of our produce from the different projects at an Organic show in Saltaire, a little historic village very near Bradford.
 Everything is judged, as nature intended, on taste.
 The categories cover over seventy classes of fruit, vegetables, herbs and flowers to attract butterflies and bees.
 We were really surprised with the prizes we were awarded this year.
 This has been a source of encouragement and an additional bonus for these groups who can celebrate success.
 The photos tell the story of the displays.

-This ministry can be summed up in the quote from "The Happiness Habit", by Daniel O'Leary In the end just four things matter: How well you have lived; How well you have laughed; How well you have learned; How well you have loved.
-Maria Crowley, Bradford WORLD MEETING OF FAMILIES CONGRESS he World Meeting of Families, initiated by Pope John Paul II in 1994, is held every three years and is sponsored by the Pontifical Council for the Family.
-It is the world's largest Catholic gathering of families.
+This ministry can be summed up in the quote from "The Happiness Habit", by Daniel O'Leary

+In the end just four things matter:

+How well you have lived;

+How well you have laughed;

+How well you have learned;

+How well you have loved.

+Maria Crowley, Bradford

+WORLD MEETING OF FAMILIES CONGRESS

+Pope Francis decided that the 9th World Meeting of Families will be held in Dublin from 22 - 26 August 2018, with the theme "The Gospel of the Family: Joy for the World".

+'Sponsored by the Pontifical Council for the Family, it is the world's largest Catholic gathering of families.
 Each Meeting has a theme that energises and enlivens the event while adding great depth of meaning to our understanding of families.